lightwick/lightwick.github.io/blog/biology/_drafts/2021-07-16-macromolecules.md

 Steroids controls membrane fluidity.
 It is also used as a signaling molecule.\
 Cholesterol is an important steroid in animals.
 It is the precursor to other steroids such as sex hormones.
 Cholestrol is synthesized in the liver.
 ### 4. Proteins.
+I've mentioned enzymes in this post before specifying what they are.
+I'll quickly go through what enzymes are before going into proteins.
+Enzymes are proteins that act as catalysts to certain chemical reactions within living organisms.\

+Enzymes are one of the most important proteins for a living organism.\
+Proteins are constructed from the same 20 sets of amino acids.
+Amino acids create a peptide bond, which is just a dehydration reaction between amino acids, making a polypeptide.\
+Proteins are made up of one or more of these polypeptides.

+When looking at a polypeptide, there are two ends.
+On one end there is the amino group which has nitrogen with 2 hydrogens attached.
+This side is called the __N-terminus__.\
+On The other end, there is a carbon atom, with oxygen and hydroxide attached.
+This side of the polypeptide is called the __C-terminus__.

+Proteins structure, such as the way it bends, affects the proteins characteristics and what it does.
+There is *__primary structure, secondary structure, tertiary structure, and quantery structure__*.\
+The primary structure of a protein is the sequence of amino acids of which it's made.\
+The other structures(secondary, tertiary, quantery structure) are due to the primary structure of the protein.\
+I won't go into detail of what they are.

+Like I mentioned before, a proteins folding is very important.
+Wrong foldings could lead to undesired results.\
+Diseases such has Alzheimer's and Parkinson's is caused by the accumulation of the misfoldings of proteins.

+### 5. Genes
+Gense are what determine a proteins primary structure.\